UniMath/agda-unimath/src/foundation/quasicoherently-idempotent-maps.lagda.md

     coherence-is-quasicoherently-idempotent-htpy (inv-htpy H)
 ```

-### Realigning the coherence of quasicoherent idempotence
+### Realigning the coherence of a quasicoherent idempotence proof

-Given a quasicoherently idempotent `f` then any other idempotence homotopy
+Given a quasicoherently idempotent map `f`, any other idempotence homotopy
 `H : f ∘ f ~ f` that is homotopic to the coherent one is also coherent.

 ```agda